Lutz Möller 12,7 mm Geschoß 1273; 67 mm lang; 52 g schwer; BC 1,259

 Just wanted to let you know that I did speak with Dave Kiff over the holidays and placed the order for the 50 BMG chamber reamer that we've been discussing (One Piece Reamer design).
 I also ordered the different size pilots for the reamer as well.

-mentioned a couple of makers with Walther being the largest.
-Do you have a
+couple of makers with Walther being the largest.
+Do you have a preference?

 Thanks again for all your time!